Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Though the contradicting reviews at Home Depot and Amazon are almost useless, you can still find some gold nuggets that will help you decide.
 What are they?

-From an engineering perspective, more moving parts means higher risk of failing.
+From an engineering perspective, more moving parts means a higher risk of failing.
 And cost more to maintain.

 The two flapper valves provide a powerful flush, but at the same time, it also means the chances of leaking is twice as high.
 If you need a replacement for the flapper assembly, you can’t get it anywhere except to call American Standard’s customer service.
 You got to cross your fingers and hope they have it in stock.

 Previously, the most complaint with this Optum VorMax toilet is the flapper valve.
 And the problem of leaking almost nominated the negative reviews in both Amazon and Home Depot.
 However, American Standard seems to have made an improvement to the flush valve.
-Unfortunately, that don’t seem to change anything.
+Unfortunately, that doesn’t seem to change anything.
 There are still complaints about water running caused by the flappers.

 Another potential problem with the flush valves is their proximity to each other.
-As each flapper has a float attached via a chain, it is possible for one float to interfere with proper opening and closing of the flapper.
-That can potentially lead to running issue and cause weak flushing.
+As each flapper has a float attached via a chain, it is possible for one float to interfere with the proper opening and closing of the flapper.
+That can potentially lead to running issues and cause weak flushing.

 Until there are significant improvements made, this American Standard Optum VorMax toilet shall remain in this Negative Reviews section.

-Sorry AS, we are not superstitious.
+Sorry AS we are not superstitious.

 Do you like this American Standard Optum Vormax toilet but are undecided?
 Since the reviews are not helpful at all, you may be thinking of alternatives.
 Well, you are not alone.